Brennall/HFH-SRD/Chapter07.md

 *Example*: Quintus rules a realm of thirteen domains.
 He has six henchmen.
 He manages one domain directly, and assigns two vassal domains to each of his six henchmen.
 Each of his six henchmen thus has a vassal realm of two domains.
 Each manages one of their domains directly, and sub-assigns the other as a vassal domain to one of their own henchmen

-Detailed rules for developing the complete structure of all of a campaign's realms and vassals can be found under Constructing the Campaign Setting in Chapter 10.
+Detailed rules for developing the complete structure of all of a campaign's realms and vassals can be found under [Constructing the Campaign Setting](Chapter10.md#constructing-the-campaign-setting) in Chapter 10.

-In addition to owing taxes to his lord (as described above), a vassal ruler must roll once per month on the Favors and Duties table to see what favors are granted or asked by his lord.
+In addition to owing taxes to his lord (as described above), a vassal ruler must roll once per month on the [Favors and Duties](Chapter07.md#favors-and-duties) table to see what favors are granted or asked by his lord.
 These events can serve the Judge as the basis for adventures for the player character.
 Adventurers with vassals may choose to offer favors and demand duties to their own vassals, either in response to favors and duties they receive, or independently.

 During any month, each vassal can be safely asked to perform one ongoing duty, plus an additional ongoing duty for each ongoing favor given.
-If an adventurer demands duties in excess of this total, the vassal's loyalty must be checked on the Henchman Loyalty table for each extra duty.
+If an adventurer demands duties in excess of this total, the vassal's loyalty must be checked on the [Henchman Loyalty](Chapter03.md#henchman-loyalty) table for each extra duty.
 An irrevocable favor only offsets a duty during the month it is first given (such gifts are quickly taken for granted...)
 Charters of monopoly count as one favor, even if granted to cover multiple types of merchandise.

 *Example*: Marcus demands that his henchman Cadom Wynn pay a special tax of 1gp per each of his 500 peasant families (one duty).
-No roll on the Henchman Loyalty table is required.
+No roll on the [Henchman Loyalty](Chapter03.md#henchman-loyalty) table is required.
 The next month, Marcus maintains the tax (one duty), and calls Cadom to arms (a second duty).
-To avoid a roll on the Henchman Loyalty table, he offers Cadom his niece in marriage (an irrevocable favor).
+To avoid a roll on the [Henchman Loyalty](Chapter03.md#henchman-loyalty) table, he offers Cadom his niece in marriage (an irrevocable favor).
 The next month he maintains both the tax and the call to arms, but offers no favors.
-Cadom must roll on the Henchman Loyalty table.
+Cadom must roll on the [Henchman Loyalty](Chapter03.md#henchman-loyalty) table.

+#### Favors and Duties

 Roll (2d6) | Favor / Duty
 ---------: | :--------------